JaqiKal/pixavibe/README.md

 ### Testing

-For the test results we refer to the [TESTING.md file](https://github.com/JaqiKal/pixavibe-frontend/blob/main/TESTING.md).
+For the test results and solved issues, we refer to the [TESTING.md file](https://github.com/JaqiKal/pixavibe-frontend/blob/main/TESTING.md).

 <details>
 <summary>Known and unsolved issues</summary>